Our mission is to protect public health, improve air quality, and prevent climate change.

 It takes more than one person or one group to make change.
 We work collaboratively with advocates, organizations, companies, legislators and more across the state to find cooperative solutions to California’s most pressing air quality issues.

-For over 45 years, we have made significant improvements to California’s air by:
+For almost 50 years, we have made significant improvements to California’s air by:

 - advocating innovative policy solutions within state and federal legislative and regulatory avenues.